 The don'ts of out of office messages

 - Don't include a secondary contact who hasn't agreed to it.
 You might know exactly who is the best person to deal with any responses while you're away, but you always need to have received an agreement from this person that they will deal with your messages when you can't.

 - Don't be too casual.
 It can be tempting to write a funny email bragging about how you've managed to escape the office for a week, but this tone could be misinterpreted or disliked by a potential client.
-While it’s a little boring, it’s better to keep the email short and professional, just containing all the relevant information and nothing more.

 - Don’t make typos.
 Your out of office message could be sent to anyone - an important client, the CEO of a company, maybe even your boss who has sent you something for you to look over when you're back.

 Bad out of office email templates that you shouldn't use